shahiro770/MaxBipartiteMatcher/README.md

 4  3
 ```

-#### Bigger?
+#### Less Trivial

-Now that was pretty cool.
+Well you probably could still have solved that one with your eyes.
 But how about we spice it up a little?
 Here's a 10x10 matrix I randomly generated with a little python script.
 What will the results be here?